dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/breadcrumb/demos.md

 ### Setting property 'variant'

-Property variant is default set based on the combination of children and data properties, and also screen size.
+Property variant is by default set based on the combination of children and data properties, and also screen size.
 If you want to override this property, pass in the prop `variant` to be either `single`, `multiple`, or `collapse`.

 <BreadcrumbVariants />